Nowhere Boy

 The inciting incident occurs at 10 minutes when Uncle George, the one warm parental figure in John's life, suddenly dies.
 This shatters John's emotional stability and creates a void that will drive him to seek out his biological mother..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to John makes the active choice to visit Julia at her home.
+This shows the protagonist's commitment to John makes the active choice to visit Julia at her home.
 He crosses the threshold into a new world of emotional possibility, meeting the mother who abandoned him and entering a relationship that will transform him., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat John confronts Julia about why she gave him up.
 The truth emerges: Julia had affairs, couldn't care for him, and Mimi took him to provide stability.
 John's idealized vision of Julia cracks - she's not the perfect mother, just a flawed woman.
 The stakes are raised as his anger and confusion intensify., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.